camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 This independent project was completed by Camden Perkins, contact information: camden@fperkins.com / 203-290-7611

 # Background
 I began consistently weight training during the fall semester of my Junior year at Elon Univeristy, around late August in 2023.
-My workout plan was volume focused, using three sets on average for each exercise aiming for eight to ten repetitions.
+My workout plan was and still is volume focused, using three sets on average for each exercise aiming for eight to ten repetitions.
+I began tracking my workouts at the start of my Senior year, on August 20th, 2024.
 I saw continued growth for around a year but began to plateau rapidly around February 2025.
 As a result, on April 11th, I decided to focus on intensity training, with a focus of two sets per exercies aiming for four to six repetitions.

 I utilized the "Push Pull Legs" training split, which means chest/triceps/front and side delts, followed by back/biceps/rear-delts, and then ending with legs.
 I then completed this routine again, thus exercising muscle groups twice per week.
 Both types of training were performed until failure